knorm/knorm/README.md

 Model.Field = Field; // configure the new Field class
 ```

+#### 2.2.
+Configure common fields (optional)

-You can configure `Model` further.
-For instance, if you have fields that are
-common to all your models, add them to the base `Model` class:
+If you have fields that are common to all your models, add them to the base
+`Model` class:

 ```js
 Model.fields = {
   id: {